Special education and Covid-19

 Do I have to take part?

 No. Taking part in the research is completely voluntary.
 You may withdraw at any time, without giving a reason.
-Noone will know which schools have taken part.
-Schools will not know which parents have responded, or what parents from their school have said.
-Not taking part, or withdrawing, will not affect parents' or schools' access to any services or input from us now or in the future.
+Noone will know which schools/colleges have taken part.
+Not taking part, or withdrawing, will not affect schools' access to any services or input from us now or in the future.

 Data and Your Rights

 The legal basis for processing personal data is covered by:

 GDPR Article 6 (1) (f) which states that the processing is necessary for legitimate interests.

 This work fulfils our core business purpose of undertaking research, evaluation and information activities.
 It also has wider social benefit and will enable policy-makers and professional organisations to access up to the minute responses in relation to the current crisis, issues arising and potential solutions and therefore contribute to improving the lives of learners.
 The survey and interviews cannot be undertaken without processing personal data but should not cause damage or distress to data subjects.

 What data will be collected?

 We will collect any information you provide through the survey.
 For those volunteering to take part in an interview, we will record interviews (with school staff and families).
 This recording will only be heard by members of the research team.
 Notes will be typed up about what is said and these will be shared with the three organisations in the research team.
 Written data will all be made anonymous and the files will be password protected.